aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/using-plugins/UsingTheHostMonitoringPlugin.md

 ### Enhanced Failure Monitoring Alternatives

 #### Simple Network Timeout
 This option is useful when a user application executes quick statements that run for predictable lengths of time.
-In this case, the network timeout should be set to a value such that 95%-99% of queries run by the user application will finish within that timeout value.
+In this case, the network timeout should be set to a value such as the 95th to 99th percentile.
 One way to do this is with the `setNetworkTimeout` method.

 #### TCP Keepalive
 This option is useful because it is built into the TCP protocol.
 How to enable it depends on the underlying driver provided to the JDBC Wrapper.
 For example, to enable TCP Keepalive with an underlying PostgreSQL driver, the user will need to set the property `tcpKeepAlive` to `true`.
 TCP Keepalive settings, which are similar to some Enhanced Failure Monitoring parameters, can all be configured.
 However, this is specific to operating systems, so users should verify what they need to do to configure TCP Keepalive on their system before using this alternative.